Cosmocloud/documentation/docs/Getting Started/logging-in.md

 ---
 sidebar_position: 1
 ---
-# Singing Up and Logging In
+# Signing Up and Logging In

 ## Signing Up